 The flora of Zakouma forms part of the Sudan-Guinea Savannah vegetation zone and is predominantly comprised of Combretum or Acacia savannah and grasslands, which are important for grazing animals during the dry season—when many habitats dry out.
 Sections of gallery forests and floodplain depressions or pans are also common in the east of the park.
-Meanwhile, Inselbergs (granite domes) are a characteristic feature of Zakouma’s southwest.
+Meanwhile, Inselbergs (granite hilly outcrops) are a characteristic feature of Zakouma’s southwest and Siniaka Minia.

-Due to year-round water sources, Zakouma serves as a sanctuary for West and Central African wildlife.
-Some 66 mammal species are found in the park, 16 of which are large mammals, and Zakouma is home to 50% of Africa’s Kordofan giraffe population.
-Now that black rhinos have been reintroduced, Zakouma is the closet ‘Big Five Park’ to Europe.
-Because several migratory bird species breed at Zakouma, the park has been recognised as a site of global importance.
+Due to perennial water sources, Zakouma serves as a sanctuary for West and Central African wildlife.
+Around 66 mammal species are found in the park, 16 of which are large mammals, and Zakouma is home to 50% of Africa’s Kordofan giraffe population, a critically endangered subspecies.
+With the black rhino reintroduction in 2018, Zakouma is the closest ‘Big Five Park’ to Europe.

-Three species of primate are found in the park, namely the olive baboon, patas monkey and tantalus monkey.
+Primates: Three species of primate are found in the park: olive baboon, patas monkey and tantalus monkey.

-Zakouma’s floodplains, rivers, marshes and pans are valuable stopover and breeding grounds for birds, and the south-eastern wetlands form part of the Inundation Plains of Bahr Aouk and Salamat Ramsar site – one of the largest in the world.
+Zakouma’s floodplains, rivers, marshes and pans are valuable stopover and breeding grounds for migrating birds, and the south-eastern wetlands form part of the Inundation Plains of Bahr Aouk and Salamat Ramsar site – one of the largest in the world.
 An estimated 40 raptor species are found in the park, along with abundant populations of northern carmine bee-eaters and red-billed queleas.
-Zakouma is also home to the Abyssinian ground hornbill, a threatened species, and the black-breasted barbet, a species with limited range that is on many a birder’s wish list.
+Zakouma is also home to the Abyssinian ground hornbill, a vulnerable species, and the black-breasted barbet, a species with limited range that is on many a birder’s wish list.
 Zakouma is believed to contain the largest population of red-necked or North African ostrich in the world; the subspecies is extinct in most of its former range.
 A recent reintroduction programme saw the capture of ostrich chicks in Zakouma and translocated to Ennedi where they previously occurred.